 We exited the park and walked through the streets.
 Vendors were still out, the owners of the booths in thick jackets to fight the cold.
 We passed tables displaying jewelry, movies, books, maps, trinkets, and a booth where you could have your portrait hand drawn.
 We hardly spared a glance.

-Maggie quickly settled into talking about her latest find.
-A man named Noah.
+Maggie thankfully changed the subject from my lack of love life to her latest find, a man named Noah.
 She didn't like the name, but she was all for his body.
-I rolled my eyes.
-It was so like Maggie.
-She pestered me about going out with less than attractive men and here she was, the shallowest woman I knew.
+I rolled my eyes, typical Maggie; she pestered me about going out with less-than-attractive men and here she was, the shallowest woman I knew.

-She said my name and pulled me from my thoughts.
+She repeated my name, pulling me from my thoughts.
 "Huh?"

 I shook my head.
-"No more blind dates.
+"No, no more blind dates.
 You promised!"
-Unwillingly I remembered my last blind date with a man who had the most annoying laugh and for some reason he thought everything I said was funny.
-Not only that, but he was a complete slob and smelled like dirty socks.
+Unwillingly I remembered my latest blind date with a man who had such an annoying laugh and for some reason he thought everything I said was funny.
+Or the time before that when I was coupled with a complete slob who smelled like dirty socks.
 It was obvious that the man had been desperate for a date.
-There I was with Mr. Bad Hygiene and there Maggie was, with a drop dead gorgeous model that was in town for a shoot.
+There I was with Mr. Bad Hygiene and there Maggie was, with his cousin, a drop-dead gorgeous model that was in town for a shoot.
 How she pulled, that one off I'd never know.

 "But he's really cute!" she persisted.

 "No. I've had enough blind dates to last me forever."

 "You've only been on four," she said skeptically.

 "And believe me, that was more than enough."
 We laughed and crossed the street with the crowds of people.

 Suddenly Maggie gasped.
 "You still haven't met Noah, have you?"